sskyau/age-gender-cnn/ReadMe.md

 The goal of this project is to develop CNN models to predict the age and gender of people given face images input.
 The dataset is a subset of 5,000 images from the [UTKFace dataset](https://susanqq.github.io/UTKFace/).

 Two models are built, one from scratch, another with transfer learning.
+The final report can be found [here](https://github.com/sskyau/age-gender-cnn/blob/main/CM50265%20Machine%20Learning%202%20-%20CW1%20Report.pdf).

 ## Task 1: Model from Scratch